Putin’s decision effectively ends Minsk process. Meanwhile, violence escalates in Donbass as Kiev offensive may have begun, reports Joe Lauria.

 Russian President Vladimir Putin has recognized the independence from Ukraine of two breakaway provinces in Donbass as violence in the region continues to escalate.

 In Monday-evening televised remarks after signing decrees recognizing the independence of Lugansk and Donetsk, Putin denounced the government of Ukraine as “puppets” of the United States.
 He said:

 “As for those who captured and are holding on to power in Kiev, we demand that they immediately cease military action.
 If not, the complete responsibility for the possibility of a continuation of bloodshed will be fully and wholly on the conscience of the regime ruling the territory of Ukraine.”

-After Putin had spoken by phone earlier on Monday with French President Emmanuel Macron and German Chancellor Olaf Scholz on Monday, the Kremlin issued this statement:
+After Putin had spoken by phone earlier on Monday with French President Emmanuel Macron and German Chancellor Olaf Scholz, the Kremlin issued this statement:

 “The president of Russia said that he intended to sign the relevant decree in the near future.
 The president of France and the Federal Chancellor of Germany expressed their disappointment with this development.
 At the same time, they indicated their readiness to continue contacts.”

 The Duma last week passed a resolution recommending that Putin recognize the provinces’ independence from Ukraine.